 L'Eau Qui Dort

-Vermell and MCCB, between assembly and Catalan oxidative
+Vermell and MCCB, between blending and Catalan oxidative

 For example, their Vermell wine combines Carignan, Grenache and Barbera.
-Vinification is sometimes dictated by the plot itself, as with MCCB , a Catalan Macabeu vinified oxidatively, coming from a plot on limestone scree at the foot of a cliff, offering sharp tension and aromas of bitter almond.
+The vinification is sometimes dictated by the plot itself, as for MCCB , a Catalan Macabeu vinified oxidatively, from a plot on limestone scree at the foot of a cliff, offering a sharp tension and aromas of bitter almond.

-They also produce wines from Gamay d'Auvergne , such as the cuvée L'Eau des Fleurs , from century-old vines in Boudes, in Puy-de-Dôme.
-This wine, made according to the tradition of carbonic maceration, has a light profile with a beautiful amplitude on the palate, typical of the iridescent marls of the Boudes hillside.
+They also produce wines from Gamay d'Auvergne , such as the L'Eau des Fleurs cuvée, made from century-old vines in Boudes, in the Puy-de-Dôme.
+This wine, produced using the traditional carbonic maceration method, has a light profile with a lovely breadth on the palate, typical of the iridescent marl soils of the Boudes hillside.

-For the Margédat cuvée, Lisa worked with old Chardonnay vines in Auvergne during the 2022 vintage.
+For the Margédat cuvée, Lisa took care of old Chardonnay vines in Auvergne during the 2022 vintage.
 Despite a partial loss of the harvest due to birds, the remaining bunches made it possible to create a remarkable wine on marl and basalt.

 A young, free and promising adventure